STRATFORD UPON AVON: Royal Shakespeare Company (Royal Shakespeare Theatre and Swan Theatre)

 By William Shakespeare

-This is the first time in 45 years that The Two Gentleman of Verona has been performed in a full production on the Royal Shakespeare Theatre (RST) stage.
-The production will also be broadcast ‘Live from Stratford-upon-Avon’ to cinemas in collaboration with Picturehouse Entertainment during the performance in the RST on Wednesday 3 September and simultaneously screened in over 300 cinemas around the country whilst also being available in North America, Australia, Japan and Northern Europe.
+Both productions will be broadcast ‘Live from Stratford-upon-Avon’ to cinemas in collaboration with Picturehouse Entertainment during the performance in the RST of Love’s Labour’s Lost on Wednesday 11 February 2015 and of Love Labour’s Won on Wednesday 4 March and simultaneously screened in over 300 cinemas around the country whilst also being available in North America, Australia, Japan and Northern Europe.

-The production is designed by Paul Wills with lighting by Bruno Poet.
-The music is composed by Michael Bruce with sound by Christopher Shutt.
-The Movement director is Jonathan Goddard.
+Both productions are designed by Simon Higlett with lighting by Oliver Fenwick.
+The music is composed by Nigel Hess with sound by Jeremy Dunn.
+The Movement director is Jenny Arnold.

-The Company is also offering another unique opportunity to schools across the UK to experience the production in the classroom with the The Two Gentlemen of Verona being streamed into schools in November 2014.
-As the first theatre company to broadcast its work to schools the RSC reached over 34,000 students with its opening streaming of Richard II in November 2013 which included a live Q&A hosted by Konnie Huq with David Tennant and Gregory Doran.
+The Company is also offering another unique opportunity to schools across the UK to experience the productions in the classroom with them being streamed into schools in March and April 2015.
+As the first theatre company to broadcast its work to schools the RSC reached over 34,000 students with its first streaming of Richard II in November 2013.

 This hugely popular initiative is made possible through collaboration with Ravensbourne College.
 Alongside the webcast, the RSC will create an extensive package of online resources for use by teachers and students in the classroom, both in the lead up to the broadcast and for use as follow up materials afterwards.

-Shakespeare teachers’ packs including resources from Doran’s Richard II are available here: www.rsc.org.uk/education/online-resources/shakespeare-teachers-pack.aspx
+Shakespeare teachers’ packs including resources from Gregory Doran’s Richard II and Henry IV Parts I and II are available here: www.rsc.org.uk/education/online-resources/shakespeare-teachers-pack.aspx

 To book tickets call 0844 800 1110 or online at www.rsc.org.uk